ivogeorg/jitt/design-spike-3.md

    3. Manually adjust the grade for a student response at the same time (same view) as reviewing responses.
 Simple +/- buttons to increase/decrease grades.  **Addressed earlier?
 Remove?**
 9. Email individual students (from my default email client) about their response with one click from the basic "view responses" view.
    1. Emails are based on templates.
-   2. A template should be prifilled with available slot data.
+   2. A template should be prefilled with available slot data.
 For example:
       1. Subject line.
       2. Greeting.
       3. The question.